Bharat9848/notes/kafka.md

  - consumer can call `commitSync` to acknowledge the message synchronously before receiving next set of messages.
  - consumer can call `commitAsync` to send acknowledgement independent of `poll`.
  - consumer `poll(<msgs>)` is batch read api.
 Internally consumer sends the offset id and number of bytes it want to receive.
 Broker keeps a sorted list of first message offsets from each segment file in memory.
 Broker locate the segment file using sorted list.
 And send data from the file to the consumer.
 After receiving message, consumer do the next offset calculation using the number of bytes it have received for next poll call.
+### consumergroup-offset-management
+ "The consumer offset manager associates each key (consumergroup-topic-partition) to the last checkpointed offset and metadata for that partition."

 ### Consumer rebalancing
  - consumer watch zookeeper registry for consumer ownership registry.
 It gets notified if any consumer added or removed.